mohdiop/finkup-rest-api/README.md

 - **Endpoint :** `/delete`
 - **Description :** Deletes all Fink objects from the database.
 - **Response :** "All finks deleted successfully!".

+Make sure to config your MySQL Server, create a database named **finkup** and start it before run the project.